Dr Marc Kenneth Etherington, MPhys, PhD, PGCAP, MInstP, MRSC, FHEA

-After graduating in 2011 I moved down to Cambridge where I undertook my PhD in Physics at Clare College under the supervision of Prof. Neil Greenham.
+After graduating in 2011 I went up to Cambridge to undertake my PhD in Physics at Clare College under the supervision of Prof. Neil Greenham.
 The title of my thesis was 'Magnetic field effects on the triplet states in organic semiconductor devices'.

 Centre for Materials Physics